doc4d/4d-web-studio/docs/design-webforms/components.md

 ![alt-text](img/components.png)

-Two kinds of components are available:
+Two types of components are available:
 - **containers**, which contain and organize other components
 - **data sources**, components whose actions are bound to datasources